huansong1214/summer-chores/README.md

-# Summer Chores Callback Version
+# Summer Chores

 ## Description

-Someone has a list of summer chores they have to do every Saturday There are a lot of chores for them to do and naturally get more tired throughout completing their tasks.
+Someone has a list of summer chores they have to do every Saturday.
+There are a lot of chores for them to do, and naturally get more tired throughout completing their tasks.
 If they get too tired, they may have to take a break and go to sleep before completing their chores.

 They have a strict routine, which follows in order:

-1. Mowing the yard
+1. Mow the yard
-2. Weedeating the edges of the house and fence line
+2. Weed eat the edges of the house and fence line
-3. Trimming the hedges
+3. Trim the hedges
 4. Collect fallen wood for summer night fires
 5. Water the garden